nbiish/giizhendam-aabajichiganan-mcp/README.md

 ## Release Notes

 ### [Unreleased]
+- **Major Refactoring**: Changed the architecture of `prompt_aider` and `double_compute` tools to act as advisors rather than executors.
+Tools now provide expert guidance on crafting optimal aider commands with the best edit format for your model, instead of directly executing aider.
+This change gives users more control while still providing all the expertise needed for effective aider use.
-- Bugfix: Fixed file argument handling in `prompt_aider` and `double_compute` tools.
-File paths are now passed as relative positional arguments, fully compatible with aider CLI expectations.
+- Bugfix: Fixed file argument handling, switching from positional arguments to using `--file` flags.
 This resolves previous errors with file argument recognition and enables robust file-based code editing and verification.

 ## License